Stage 1 Draft / December 11, 2024

 • MV(v) = v (provided v is neither +0𝔻 nor -0𝔻)

 Decimal128 values defined in this section are ECMAScript analogues of IEEE 754-2019 Decimal128 values.
-It is important to note that the full spectrum of values defined by IEEE 754-2019 Decimal128 are not available here, namely non-canonical Decimal128 values, which can be underdtood as values containing trailing zeroes.
+It is important to note that the full spectrum of values defined by IEEE 754-2019 Decimal128 are not available here, namely non-canonical Decimal128 values, which can be understood as values containing trailing zeroes.
 Also, this specification simplifies IEEE 754-2019 Decimal128 in a further way: there is only one Decimal128 value, NaN𝔻, representing all possible IEEE 754-2019 Decimal128 NaN values.

 A Decimal128 rounding mode is one of the String values "ceil", "floor", "trunc", "halfExpand", and "halfEven".
 The default rounding mode is the String value "halfEven".